nbfigueroa/SPCM-CRP/README.md

 Website: http://nbfigueroa.github.io/SPCM-CRP/
 Author: Nadia Figueroa (nadia.figueroafernandez AT epfl.ch)

-This repo provides code for running for Non-parametric Spectral Clustering algorithm on Covariance Matrix Datasets (SPCM-CRP) introduced in [1].
+This repo provides code for running the Non-parametric Spectral Clustering algorithm on Covariance Matrix Datasets (SPCM-CRP) introduced in [1].
 In a nutshell, **SPCM-CRP** is a similarity-dependent Chinese Restaurant process.
 Where the similarity matrix comes from the Spectral Polytope Covariance Matrix Similarity function and the non-parametric clustering is applied on the spectral manifold of the similarity function.

 ### Dependencies
 Download the following toolbox and make sure to have it in your MATLAB path: